marcosolina/covidstatus/README.md

 ## History

-- **04/05/2021 v0.1.25**: The ISTAT has does not provide anymore public access to the webservices that I was using to retrieve the Italian population info.
-I've switch to [Geo Demo Istat](http://demo.istat.it/index_e.php) but I have configured the app to try anyway once per day to download the data from the ISTAT WS, in case they change their mind :)
+- **04/05/2021 v0.1.25**: Yesterday the ISTAT was not providing public access to the webservices that I was using to retrieve the Italian population info, but today the access had been restored.
+I've decided to add a backup source for the Italina population data, [Geo Demo Istat](http://demo.istat.it/index_e.php), so I can have a fallback option if the ISTAT WS goes down again.
 - **03/05/2021 v0.1.24**: The ISTAT has changed something, I placed this workaround while investigating on what they have changed
 - **26/04/2021 v0.1.23**: Adding % vaccinated people chart
 - **24/04/2021 v0.1.22**: Workaround for mono-dose vaccines